Aravella Simotas

-Aravella Simotas (Αραβέλλα Σιμωτά, born October 9, 1978) is an American attorney and politician who served as a member of New York State Assembly from the 36th district from 2011 to 2020.
+Aravella Simotas (Αραβέλλα Σιμωτά, born October 9, 1978) is a Greek-American attorney and politician who served as a member of New York State Assembly from the 36th district from 2011 to 2020.
 She is a member of the Democratic Party.

 Her district covered parts of Western Queens, including Astoria and portions of Long Island City.
 She was defeated in 2020, losing the Democratic primary to Zohran Mamdani.
+Since leaving office, Simotas has held government affairs roles at financial services company BNY and trade association the Real Estate Board of New York.

-Early life and education
+Early life and career

-Simotas was born in Rhodesia.
-She emigrated to the United States from Greece and settled in Astoria with her parents and brother when she was an infant.
+Simotas was born in Que Que, Rhodesia.
+She and her family emigrated to the United States from Greece and settled in Astoria, Queens, when she was six-months old.
 She graduated from P.S.
 17, Junior H.S.
 126, and William C. Bryant High School.

 She received a B.A. degree (summa cum laude) from Fordham University in 1999, followed by a J.D. degree from the Fordham University School of Law in 2002.
 During law school, she was the managing editor at the Fordham Environmental Law Journal.

-Early career

 Simotas began her career in public service as a district representative for Speaker of the New York City Council, Peter Vallone Sr. and later for New York City Council member Peter Vallone Jr. While at law school, she also worked at the New York State Department of Environmental Conservation.

 After law school, Simotas served as a law clerk at the United States Court of International Trade and later practiced law in New York City.
 Simotas served as a member of the Queens Community Planning Board and the United Community Civic Association.